SSpzcee/Asunder-PHB/phb/md/oneup.md

 Your maximum ranks in diplomacy are increased by 2.

-You increase the Realize IC and Duration of your Genjutsu by your Max Willpower \+ double the difference in your current WP vs your target’s.
+You increase the Realize IC and Duration of your Genjutsu by your Max Willpower \* 2

 Upgrades Into: Cunning